Skip to main content

 Delays script execution for the number of milliseconds.

-If you're not familiar with the Promise object, I suggest you review the Promise specification .
+If you're not familiar with the Promise object and async/await, I suggest you review the Promise specification .
 In a nutshell, it's how we deal with asynchronous tasks.
+In a nutshell, any function which returns a promise should either use .then or await.

 Updating the script